top of page

 Furthermore, Thriller was also remembered for its pre-credits: the start-of-show “grabbers,” that were meant to reel in the viewer before they'd even watched the opening credits.
 These short scenes were intended to intrigue and tantalize the audience right from the start, as well as to give an indication of what was coming up in the rest of the episode.

-iv) The token American
+iv) The Token American

 Donna Mills in Someone at the Top of the Stairs - before she got her claws into Gary Ewing!